National Ohio Day - November 2

 National Ohio Day

-• Ohio was the first state formed from the Northwest Territory to join the union.
+• Ohio was the first state created from the Northwest Territory.

 National Ohio Day is observed on November 2 each year.